PFAS-containing firefighting foam

 Fire departments may want to reconsider the necessity of the use of fluorinated firefighting foams when the fire situation does not otherwise warrant such use.
 There may also be additional reasons to reevaluate foam-use choices in certain situations (e.g., environmental, legal, etc.) and the possible post-use implications.
-As noted in the answer to a previous question, DNR has clarified who they generally consider an responsible party in such a situation.
+As noted in the answer to a previous question, the DNR has clarified who is generally considered a responsible party in such a situation.
 However, the property owner may be concerned about the use of such fluorinated foams if they are not otherwise warranted.
-DNR encourages the reduction and/or elimination of the use of fluorinated foams in situations where they are not needed.
+The DNR encourages the reduction and/or elimination of the use of fluorinated foams in situations where they are not needed.

 - Is PFOA-free and PFAS-free the same thing?